 Octavie is one of the six young baroque performers selected for the 2017-2018 Talent scheme at the Handel House in London.
 She will perform two solo recitals at the Handel House and will take part in masterclasses and career development courses with professional advisors.

-Solo recitals will take place in the Music Room of the Handel House on March 29th 2018, 13:00-14:00 and November 27th 2018, 18:30-19:30.
+Solo recitals will take place in the Music Room of the Handel House in London, on October 11th 2018, 13:00-14:00 and November 27th 2018, 18:30-19:30.